 The third level of modeling concerns the physiopathology of the tumor itself.
 We consider a macroscopic description of the tumor cell density through a Fisher-Kolmogorov reaction diffusion equation.
 The reaction component is a second order polynomial which corresponds to a logistic proliferation law: exponential increase of number of cells followed by a reduced proliferation rate until an asymptotic value is reached.
 The diffusion component models the migration of tumor cells in their neighborhood.
-Because glioma cell migration is preferential along the white matter fibers, the main bundles of white matter fibers are included in the model, through diffusion tensor MRI.
+Because glioma cell migration is preferentially along the white matter fibers, the main bundles of white matter fibers are included in the model, through diffusion tensor MRI.
 The biomechanical coupling with the reaction-diffusion equation is introduced in the constitutive equation through a local pressure proportional to the tumor cell density.

-Figure 9 shows an example of the simulation of the progression of a glioblastoma during a 6 month period, with a good correspondence between observations and simulations.
+Figure 9 shows a simulation of the progression of a glioblastoma during a six month period, with a good correspondence between observations and simulations.
 The identification of the parameters of the model followed an interactive and semi-automatic procedure.
-It is the current PhD work of E. Konukoglu [25] to identify automatically these parameters from the observations at two time points, and to measure the predictive power of the model against a third time point.
+Currently it is the PhD work of E. Konukoglu [26] to identify automatically these parameters from the observations at two time points, and to measure the predictive power of the model against a third time point.